earthlab/abc-classroom/CONTRIBUTING.rst

 Setup the ABC-Classroom Dev Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using conda, there are two options.
+Create an environment from the

-1. The easiest option is to create an environment from the ``environment.yml`` file.
+``environment.yml`` file.
 Note that this will only allow you to test against one version of python locally, but this is the recommended option on Windows and MacOS::